xnrxng/MICB475_25W1_Team_3/README.md

 ## Reproducibility

-To reproduce the results in this repository, you should have the following set up:
+To reproduce the results FULLY in this repository, you should have the following set up:

 1. Git clone the repository: